 CB: I have a decoy wallet I use sometimes with expired credit cards and photocopied money; I use it when I am concerned.
 If someone steals that, they are gone.
 They don’t look for anything else.
 Old non-functioning cell phones work well as decoys, too.
 Sometimes when going for a dip, I keep my valuables that I took to the beach wrapped in a rolled up diaper.
 Trust me: No one will pick that up.

-What efforts would you like to see, or are you a part of, to make life or travel safer in your neighborhood or region?
+What efforts would you like to see to make life or travel safer in Costa Rica?

 PG: [I helped develop] Ojos en la Calle [a community vigilance network and anonymous reporting app].

 MC: More safety information at all the rivers and seas where there is a high concentration of tourists.
 In national parks, they don’t offer information about where or how to call emergency services, like for example a snake bite, if you get lost or injured… I think that this is very important.